slatedb/slatedb/docs/0001-manifest.md

 * All `wal` files with `wal_id_last_compacted` <= ID <= `wal_id_last_seen`

 _NOTE: The inclusive `>=` for `wal_id_last_compacted` is required so we can get the `writer_epoch` attribute from the `wal_id_last_compacted` file.
 This is important to know for the recovery process detailed in the Read Clients section below._

+_NOTE: Clock skew can affect the timing between the compactor and the snapshot clients.
+We're assuming we have well behaved clocks, [Network Time Protocol](https://www.ntp.org/documentation/4.2.8-series/ntpd/) (NTP) daemon, or [PTP Hardware Cocks](https://aws.amazon.com/blogs/compute/its-about-time-microsecond-accurate-clocks-on-amazon-ec2-instances/) (PHCs)._

+_NOTE: A [previous design proposal](https://github.com/slatedb/slatedb/pull/39/files#diff-d589c7beb3d163638e94dbc8e086b3efe093852f0cad96f04cb1283c3bd1eb74R105) used a `heartbeat_s` field that clients would update periodically.
+After some discussion (see [here](https://github.com/slatedb/slatedb/pull/39/files#r1588896947)), we landed on a design that supports both reference counts and snapshot timeouts.
+Reference counts are useful for long-lived snapshots that exist indefinitely.
+Heartbeats are useful for short-lived snapshots that exist for the lifespan of a single process._

 ### Writers